vtex-sites/storecomponents.store/README.md

 - **To dive straight into code samples, head [to our documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

 ## ⚡ Performance
-This project uses Google's Lighthouse CI for analysing the store's performance and setting performance budgets.
+This project uses Google's Lighthouse CI for analyzing the store's performance and setting performance budgets.
 The urls tested can be found and changed in the `ci.collect.url` property.
 Feel free to change this at your will

 <!-- AUTO-GENERATED-CONTENT:END -->